Cloudygb/CharacterForge-AI/README.md

 If a deployment rolls back or deletion fails, inspect the CloudFormation events and CloudWatch logs before retrying.
 Partial stacks may still contain resources that can incur AWS charges.

-### 8. Why Terraform is optional later

-CharacterForge AI currently uses SAM and CloudFormation directly because they are the shortest path for this serverless app: Lambda, API Gateway, DynamoDB, IAM, CloudWatch, and Bedrock permissions all fit naturally in one SAM template.

-Terraform can be added later if the project needs broader multi-environment infrastructure orchestration, shared cloud modules, or non-AWS resources.
-It is not required for the current desktop Start/End deployment flow.

 ---